joshmcrty/Flurry/README.md

 `variance` controls how much each flake will randomly drift in pixels using the `wind` as a base.

-`preventScroll` determines whether `overflow: auto` is applied to the selected element to prevent horizontal scrolling.
+`preventScroll` determines whether `overflow: hidden` is applied to the selected element to prevent horizontal scrolling.
 Default is `true`.

 `useRelative` determines whether `position: relative` is applied to the selected element so flakes are generated within it (useful for generating flakes for a specific part of the page).
 Default is `true`.